 - You may also take a bonus depreciation deduction in the year of purchase of 50% of the amount of the purchase price over $500,000.

-- You can depreciate the adjusted cost basis of your yacht (the balance of the purchase price after deducting the Section 179 expense deduction and 50% bonus depreciation deduction) over 10 years.
+- The owner can depreciate the adjusted cost basis of your yacht over 10 years.
+(Cost basis is the balance of the purchase price after deducting the Section 179 expense deduction and 50% bonus depreciation deduction)

-- You can deduct against your charter income and other employment income all ordinary and necessary charter related expenses including slip fees, insurance, repairs, loan interest, property tax, etc.
+- You can deduct against your charter income and other employment income all ordinary and necessary charter related expenses.
+These include slip fees, insurance, repairs, loan interest, property tax, etc.

-- You will receive income from the charter of your yacht, the amount which varies depending on the size of your yacht and the charter company you use.
+- The owner will receive income from the charter of the yacht.
+The amount varies depending on the size of your yacht and the charter company used.

-For more information about owning a yacht or placing a yacht under charter management, please contact Nicholson Yachts at email@example.com or 401-849-0344
+Contact us for more information about yacht ownership or placing a boat under yacht charter management.
+The team at Nicholson Yachts is available at [email protected] or 401-849-0344.